dji-sdk/Windows-SDK-Doc/source/cn/application-development-workflow/workflow-integrate.md

 As this application is only checking for registration and not interacting directly with a product, no product needs to be connected to the application for this to run.
 The application will need internet connectivity to perform registration successfully.

-If the App Key was generated correctly and the windows 10 device has internet connectivity, then the following log should be seen in output window: **Register app succfully.**
+If the App Key was generated correctly and the windows 10 device has internet connectivity, then the following log should be seen in the output window: **Register app successfully.**